Thursday, March 31, 2016

 - Information about the author is in the French Wikipedia HERE and the GAD Wiki HERE; The Sleuth of Baghdad received favorable notices at Kirkus Reviews HERE, Richard Robinson at Tip the Wink HERE, and Jack William Bell HERE.

-- Charles B. Child's FictionMags list is HERE and the one for his brainchild, Chafik J. Chafik, is HERE.
+- Charles B. Child's FictionMags list is HERE and there's one for his brainchild, Chafik J. Chafik.

 - Chafik also appeared in four issues of Super Detective Library comics in 1955.